 Native Americans of the Great Plains are resourceful people.
 These tribes found a use for every part of the buffalo.
 Native Americans would use buffalo to create tools, shelter, clothing, food, and much more.
 Honestly, I was so impressed with the many ways in which buffalo was used.

+Native American School Projects will be so much fun for students!
+Trust me, they will make great memories while learning interesting facts while participating in Native American School Projects.
 Students enjoyed working with different Native Americans tribes for their Native American projects.
 The Native American tribes my students worked with are the ones outlined in the Georgia Social Studies Standards.
 These tribes were Inuit Native Americans, Kwakiutl Native Americans, Pawnee Native Americans, Seminole Native Americans, Hopi Native Americans, and Nez Perce Native Americans.
 Each tribe gave my students the opportunity to learn interesting facts and new stories my.
 I really enjoy teaching this social studies unit.

 These flipbooks were designed for each Native American tribe in order to present information in a different way.
 I knew if I pulled chunks of content and presented it to my students, it would be easier for them to digest.
 So, I used one Native American tribe at the time to help students process the many Native Americans facts.